pymodbus-dev/pymodbus/API_changes.rst

 - general parameter unit= -> slave=
 - move SqlSlaveContext, RedisSlaveContext to examples/contrib (due to lack of maintenance)
 - :code:`BinaryPayloadBuilder.to_string` was renamed to :code:`BinaryPayloadBuilder.encode`
+- on_reconnect_callback for async clients works slightly different

 -------------
 Version 3.2.0